 Everything else goes to the budget tier.

-The Actual Numbers
+The Actual Numbers (March 2026)

-Here’s what I’m paying per 1K tokens (input/output) as of March 2026:
+Here’s what I’m paying per 1M tokens (input/output):

 Budget Tier: